Workshop LiDAR – 16 & 17 June 2022

 After this event, students will

-- have gotten hands-on experience in processing and visualisation LiDAR data, and mapping archaeological features
+• have gotten hands-on experience in processing and visualization LiDAR data, and mapping archaeological features

 N.B.
 Students are assumed to have basic skills in working with QGIS.
 If this is not the case, they should follow the Archon QGIS course in advance of this event.